Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows: Case Studies

-Fig. \ref{fig_5}\subref{5-b} demonstrates the capability of our proposed framework to infer user intent from KPI patterns and adapt resource allocation accordingly.
-Initially, the system achieves maximum throughput but with uneven QoS satisfaction across users.
-The Reflector Agent identifies that User 4 (Cell 2) has excessive resources while User 3 (Cell 1) has insufficient allocation.
-Fig. 5 shows the step-by-step optimization: 1) In iteration 2, the agent caps User 4's rate at $\leq$18 Mbps, reallocating resources to other users; 2) In iteration 3, it imposes a minimum rate constraint of $\geq$6 Mbps for User 3; 3) In iterations 4-5, it further refines the allocation by capping User 2's rate and guaranteeing User 0's minimum rate.
-This process elevates the system to a state where all users achieve satisfactory QoS, increasing the overall QoS satisfaction rate by 67\%.
+Fig. \ref{fig_5}\subref{5-b} demonstrates how the agent infers implicit user intent from simulated QoS patterns and dynamically adapts resource allocation.
+Initially, the system maximizes aggregate throughput but yields uneven QoS satisfaction across users.
+The Reflector Agent detects that User 4 (Cell 2) is over-provisioned while User 3 (Cell 1) remains under-served.
+Through simulation-grounded reflection, the agent iteratively adjusts objectives: Iteration 2 caps User 4's rate at no more than 18 Mbps; Iteration 3 imposes a minimum rate of at least 6 Mbps for User 3; and Iterations 4 and 5 guarantee baseline rates for Users 0 and 2 while maintaining overall efficiency.
+This closed-loop adaptation elevates the system to a state where all users achieve satisfactory QoS, increasing the overall QoS satisfaction rate by 67\%.
+This capability emerges directly from the simulation-in-the-loop validation, which allows the agent to detect intent-performance gaps and autonomously shift its optimization priority from raw throughput maximization to equitable service delivery across users with diverse QoS needs.

-This use case validates that the agent can autonomously shift its objective from maximizing system throughput to ensuring all users achieve satisfactory QoS.
-Unlike conventional optimization that cannot dynamically identify user intent online, our framework uses simulation feedback to balance network resources according to diverse user requirements.